Glasgow University Muslim Students Association: 1994–1999

-Following a short period of inactivity, GUMSA would soon be taken over by some of the most active members it has seen to date.
-The society again had to start from scratch with initial meetings taking place in a mosque off the University campus on Oakfield Avenue.
-Many large events were held by the committee in this period, such as in the University Bute hall with renowned nasheed artist yusuf islam (formerly Cat Stevens), ground breaking lectures, including "Islam: Oppressed or Oppressive," and a unique play titled "The return of Salahudeen" featuring prominent figures in the Muslim community.
-Muslim speaker Imam Siraj Wahhaj also visited the society to speak, the event took place on the Glasgow University Campus in the Wellington Church.
-The era saw the society make a website for its first time – a feat which was a rare achievement for the time period- Imran Kausar learned how to code and apply website design language in the University's first (and only) computer lab in order to bring the site to life.
+Following a short period of inactivity, the society again had to start from scratch with initial meetings taking place in a mosque off the University campus on Oakfield Avenue.
+Many large events were held by the committee in this period, such as in the University Bute hall with nasheed artist Yusuf Islam (formerly Cat Stevens), lectures, including "Islam: Oppressed or Oppressive", and a play titled The Return of Salahudeen featuring prominent figures in the Muslim community.
+Imam Siraj Wahhaj also visited the society to speak.
+The event took place on the Glasgow University Campus in the Wellington Church.
+The era saw the society make its first website – unusual for the time.

-Following a trip to London for the "Islam and Science" conference which was delivered by Prof Salim Al-Hassani, a crash led to the minibus (which was hired from the Students' Representative Council) being written off.
-The society was not allowed to hire the minibus for a number of years following this incident.

 The period also became one of the most politically active the society has seen.
-Many members ran for positions within the Students' Representative Council (SRC) - particularly for positions within the council executive committee, below is a summary:
+Many members ran for positions within the Students' Representative Council (SRC) - particularly for positions within the council executive committee.

-Around this time period GUMSA helped another of its sister organisations to form - CUMSA (Caledonian University Muslim Students Organisation), which would grow into another prominent and active society within Muslim community of Glasgow.
+Around this time, GUMSA helped another of its sister organisations to form: CUMSA (Caledonian University Muslim Students Organisation), which would grow into another prominent and active society within the Muslim community of Glasgow.

-The general secretary of the society was Dr Azhar Ali, during these years Dr Ali also went on to revive the FOSIS Scotland branch.
-Since his University days he has gone on to become the executive director of the Institute for Healthcare Improvement (IHI) in America).
+The general secretary of the society was Azhar Ali, who also went on to revive the Federation of Student Islamic Societies Scotland branch.

-The period was also the first time in which the society held an "Islam Awareness Week", which it continues to hold to this day.
+The period was also the first time in which the society held an "Islam Awareness Week", which it continues to hold.
 The week involved interfaith events which were amongst the first being held in Scotland at that time.